US destroyers, subs, jets could answer Trump's Syria strike call

 May has not confirmed whether the UK government is considering military action.

-France currently has 10 Rafale fighter jets stationed in Jordan and the United Arab Emirates which could be armed with "storm shadow" missiles that can fly for more than 155 miles, according to the French Ministry of Defense and retired general Dominique Trinquand.
+France has 10 Rafale fighter jets stationed in Jordan and the United Arab Emirates which could be armed with "storm shadow" missiles that can fly for more than 155 miles, according to the French Ministry of Defense and retired general Dominique Trinquand.

 This means jets could strike without having to fly over Syria and avoid Russia's anti-aircraft defenses, they told CNN.